ashfurrow/blog/source/blog/2017-10-07-apple-releases-jive.html.markdown

 }
 ```

 Very cool, and all out of the box!
 Mocking is a testing strategy that Objective-C and Swift developers aren't too familiar with, but it [solves a lot of problems][so].
+I'm looking forward to this powerful testing technique become more popular within our community.

 ## Wrap up